 where α is the learning rate and γ is the discount for the reward.
-The agent always selects an action that maximizes the Q-function for the state that the agent is in.
+The agent always selects an action that maximises the Q-function for the state that the agent is in.

 Figure 3.
-An example of catching the randomly moving opponent
+An example of catching the randomly moving opponent.

 Another type of reinforcement learning is policy-based reinforcement learning.
 In this case, actions are derived as a function of the state itself.
-The most common policy-based reinforcement learning method is policy gradient [19].
-In this case, the agent tries to maximize the expected reward following the policy πθ parametrized by θ, based on the total reward for a given trajectory r(τ).
+The most common policy-based reinforcement learning method is the policy gradient approach [19].
+In this case, the agent tries to maximise the expected reward by following the policy πθ parametrised by θ based on the total reward for a given trajectory r(τ).
 Thus, the cost function of the parameters θ is the following: